quicwg/base-drafts/draft-ietf-quic-transport.md

 same key and nonce could be used to protect different content.

-A client only receives acknowledgments for its 0-RTT packets once the handshake is complete.
+A client only receives acknowledgments for its 0-RTT packets once the handshake is complete, as defined in the Handshake Complete section of {{QUIC-TLS}}.
 Consequently, a server might expect 0-RTT packets to start with a packet number of 0.
 Therefore, in determining the length of the packet number encoding for 0-RTT packets, a client MUST assume that all packets up to the current packet number are in flight, starting from a packet number of 0.
 Thus,